-As of January 1, 2013, the following will be in effect:
+Effective January 1, 2013, the following will be in effect:

-- The monthly Qualified Parking limit remains at \$240.00.
-The Transit Pass limit increases to \$240.00. - The Adoption Assistance maximum amount that can be excluded from an employee's gross income remains at \$12,650.00.
+- The monthly Qualified Parking limit has increased to \$245.00.
+The combined value of transit passes and transportation in a commuter highway vehicle increased to \$245.00 a month. - The Adoption Assistance maximum amount that can be excluded from an employee's gross income has increased to \$12,970.00.
 This includes all adoption types, including special-needs children.